MK-Dev1/mandelbrot-benchmark/README.md

-# Mandelbrot Benchmark [Not finished]
+# Mandelbrot Benchmark
 A lightweight cli tool that i made while upgrading my CPU to test how much of an upgrade it was.
 Right now its CLI ONLY.
-I will add GUI later.
+GUI will be added soon.

 To compile use make command.